-

 Beneficial properties

-In addition to pleasure, Mao Xie also has health benefits.
-It is rich in vitamins and essential microelements such as iodine, zinc, iron, calcium, selenium and phosphorus.
-It is believed that the "Hairy Crab":
+Besides being enjoyable, Mao Xie also offers health benefits.
+It's rich in vitamins and essential microelements, such as iodine, zinc, iron, calcium, selenium, and phosphorus.
+The "Hairy Crab" is believed to:

 - It has bactericidal properties.